shaikabiri/hyperGUI/README.md

 <br><br>

-- The rest of functions is the same as for benchtop sample.
+- The rest of functions are the same as for benchtop sample.

 ## Copyright for the used data